The ‘Needs to Know’

 …& on reaching it turn left (be careful it’s a main road!!!).
 Carry on for about 50 yards & then cross over the road & down the steps at the footpath sign

-10. At the bottom of the steps walk diagonally left to the corner of the field.
+10. At the bottom of the steps walk diagonally left towards the trees (blimey the skies suddenly cleared 😉 )….

 12. Now turn right onto the Brampton Valley Way which is a 14-mile (22.5 km) path on a former railway line.

 The railway line was closed in 1981 & the 13-mile (20.9 km) Northamptonshire section was purchased by Northamptonshire County Council with grant aid from the Countryside Commission in 1987, when work began on developing it as a linear park.
 The 1 mile (1.6 km) section north of the county boundary is owned by Leicestershire County Council although Northamptonshire County Council undertake the management of the complete route

 The Way forms an off-road section of the Sustran’s National Cycle Route 6.